• Skip to primary navigation

 You can also buy refreshments outside the park.
 Do so if you feel it’s necessary because, as I mentioned earlier, it will be a while before you locate any food inside the park.

 If you can, try to avoid buying and discarding plastic.
-I invite you to check out these filtered water bottles you can take everywhere with you.
+I invite you to check out this filtered water bottle which you can carry everywhere with you.

 As you pay the entrance fee to the park, there will be a man or woman on a microphone explaining all the rules and prices.